 Note: This blog post was originally published as a white paper in November 2016 and has been updated for accuracy and comprehensiveness.

 By breaking large applications down into small, independently functioning services, microservices enable advances in agility and flexibility for developers, but are not exempt from challenges.
 We will explore the definitive, “What, Why, and How?” overview of microservices.
-This blog will discuss how microservices work and will cite examples and suggested practices to help ensure the successful adoption of a microservices architecture.
+This blog will discuss what are microservices, how microservices work, and will cite examples and suggested practices to help ensure the successful adoption of a microservices architecture.
 We will discuss the role of APIs in microservices architectures and look at how helpful an API management platform can be.

 Microservices define both an abstract concept and a set of concrete objects.
 At a high level, the microservices pattern is a new way to build applications consisting of sets of independent microservices implementations.
 We will try to focus on describing the concept as the microservices pattern, and the concrete service implementations as microservices.

 The microservices pattern represents an approach to creating applications, combining the concepts of service-oriented architecture (SOA), containerization, and DevOps.
 The pattern combines the principles of SOA with bounded contexts to create small, autonomous microservices, working together to efficiently scale overloaded systems.
 Microservices are most commonly built by small agile teams, using continuous integration and delivery, often leveraging containerization for rapid deployment.
 As a result, the microservices pattern enables scalability, speed, efficiency, and agility.